Yale-BIM/f21-assignments/assignment-2/README.md

      in GitLab's markdown can be found [here](https://docs.gitlab.com/ee/user/markdown.html#images).

 - **IV-14.
-(5 extra points)** Change the hue arguments of the filter_colored_target.launch so that you can track the red cube in the left-seq1.bag sequence:
+(5 extra points)** Change the hue arguments of the filter_colored_target.launch so that you can track the square in the left-seq1.bag sequence:

     ```bash
     # play the bag at half real-time speed